Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 </br>

-- Composed of only the data used in the state transitions of the block being validated
+- Only includes the data modified in this block along with hashes of the data from the rest of the trie
 <!-- .element: class="fragment" data-fragment-index="2" -->
 - This makes up the majority of the data in a collation (max 5MiB)
 <!-- .element: class="fragment" data-fragment-index="3" -->

 Notes:

-orange: values present in the POV
+orange: data values modified in this block
 green: hash of the siblings node required for the pov
 white: hash of the nodes that are constructed with orange and green nodes
 red: not required hash